inventree/InvenTree/docs/docs/extend/plugins/validation.md

 ## ValidationMixin

-The `ValidationMixin` class enables plugins to perform custom validation of various fields.
+The `ValidationMixin` class enables plugins to perform custom validation of objects within the database.

 Any of the methods described below can be implemented in a custom plugin to provide functionality as required.